learreDHDK/ccode/README.md

 			</tr>
 		</table>
 <h2>Ethical analysis</h2>
-<p>In order to carry out the ethical analysis on the original datasets, we relied on the <a href="https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/737137/Data_Ethics_Framework.pdf?fbclid=IwAR0Ebh7ZyY-PkNbfLKlATHL1VYDBHge9XLuYtX-MceYq_JZujpptendmwNA">Data Ethics Framework</a>.
-We organized our analysis of each dataset according to several point of views: transparency, accountability, discrimination, cognitive bias and prejudice.</p>
+<p>In order to carry out the ethical analysis of the original datasets, we relied on the <a href="https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/737137/Data_Ethics_Framework.pdf?fbclid=IwAR0Ebh7ZyY-PkNbfLKlATHL1VYDBHge9XLuYtX-MceYq_JZujpptendmwNA">Data Ethics Framework</a>.
+We organized our analysis of each dataset according to several points of view: transparency, accountability, discrimination, cognitive bias and prejudice.</p>
 <p>
-In particular, we tried to analyze each of this aspects organizing our analysis in 4 areas:
+In particular, we tried to analyze each of these aspects organizing our analysis in four areas:
 <li><b>The purpose</b>: what is the goal the dataset wants to achieve?</li>
 <li><b>The process</b>: how were the data collected? </li>
 <li><b>The output </b>: how was the dataset released? </li>